-The performer shall develop an OPSEC Standard Operating Procedure (SOP)/Plan within ninety (90)-calendar-days after project award to be reviewed and approved by the responsible Government OPSEC officer.
-This plan will be submitted to the COR for coordination of approvals.
-This SOP/Plan will include identifying the critical information related to this project agreement, why it needs to be protected, where it is located, who is responsible for it, and how to protect it.
+The Project Awardee shall develop an OPSEC Standard Operating Procedure (SOP)/Plan within ninety (90) calendar days after project award to be reviewed and approved by the responsible Government OPSEC officer.
+This plan will be submitted to the PAR for coordination of approvals.
+This SOP/Plan will include identifying the critical information related to this Project Award, why it needs to be protected, where it is located, who is responsible for it, and how to protect it.